Pakistani Taliban's top spokesman captured in Mohmand

 Saifullah also served as a commander of Taliban forces in southern Punjab province.
 He is thought to have been behind the deadly attacks in Dera Ghazi Khan earlier this year.

-According to Geo News, Saifullah and an aide were members of the Qari Hamza Group, which is a branch of the Harkat-ul-Mujahideen, a Punjabi-Kashmiri terror group backed by Pakistan's military and Inter-Service Intelligence agency.
-Harkat-ul-Mujahideen was created to fight against the Indians in Kashmir, but its fighters have increasingly been drawn to northwestern Pakistan to join forces with the Taliban and al Qaeda.
+According to Geo News, Saifullah and an aide were members of the Qari Hamza Group, which is a branch of the Harakat-ul-Mujahideen, a Punjabi-Kashmiri terror group backed by Pakistan's military and Inter-Service Intelligence agency.
+Harakat-ul-Mujahideen was created to fight against the Indians in Kashmir, but its fighters have increasingly been drawn to northwestern Pakistan to join forces with the Taliban and al Qaeda.